20th (Light) Division: 1917

 The division returned to the front on 4 January, relieving the Guards 2.5 mi south of Le Transloy in a line through the village of Sailley-Saillisel.
 Two brigades, the 60th and 61st were at the front with two battalions each in the fire trench, the Guards division was to the right and the 17th (Northern) to the left.
 The front line consisted of a series of isolated posts, some only 10 yd from the Germans.
 The divisions artillery was once again under command of the division for a while as part of the Corp group, with 29th division's artillery and other units.
 Until relieved on 30 January by 17th (Northern) division, the 20th held the line repulsing German attacks with the machine gunners and artillery providing covering fire for other formations attacks.
 On 10 February the division returned to the front, on the northern edge of their previous position and lost one of the more isolated advanced posts which was out of sight from the British line and which the division had been given permission to abandon shortly before its loss.
-By the beginning of March the British were aware that the Germans in tended to withdraw to a more favourable line.
+By the beginning of March the British were aware that the Germans intended to withdraw to a more favourable line.